 HYDRODETOURS 2021 into 2020

-In these times of rapid extinction, climate upheaval and ecological crisis Hydracity takes time to celebrate and share together the extraordinary and unexpected, hidden within the Metropole’s watery veins and shifting flows.
-We share our stories and activities allowing other public/s to navigate these fluid times, building together walking rafts to the future.
+In these times of rapid extinction, climate upheaval and ecological crisis Hydrodetours offer you a time to celebrate and a time to share the extraordinary and unexpected, hidden within the Metropole’s shifting watery veins.
+By sharing alternative narratives and experiences we invite you to navigate these fluid times, building together walking rafts to the futur

 - Along the Darent Valley Path from M25 to Dartford Barrier and the Thames.

 - Lost River Wogebourne to the Thamesmead marshlands.

 - Rainham Barges to the mouth of the Mardyke.

 - Woolwich Arsenal and Thameside Oppidum – London’s orginal centre.

 Create alternative histories and other narratives for places: eg at Estuary crossing points & confluences of waterways.